 It feels like

-a glockenspiel looking for love all the while
+a glockenspiel looking for love all the while she sells seashells by the seashore

 & we're all in the pink this minute like